Collin Sexton: Cleveland Cavaliers (2018–2022)

 On January 20, 2021, Sexton set a new career high of 42 points in a 147–135 double overtime win against the Brooklyn Nets.
 During the 2020–21 campaign, Sexton led the Cavaliers in scoring for a second straight year with a career-high 24.3 points per game, and also set a career high with 4.4 assists per game.

 Sexton and the Cavaliers failed to reach an agreement on a contract extension before the 2021–22 season started.
 On October 22, 2021, he scored a season-high 33 points, alongside four rebounds and two steals, in a 112–123 loss to the Charlotte Hornets.
 On November 7, Sexton exited a road game against the New York Knicks with a knee injury, which was later revealed to be a torn left meniscus.
 There was no timetable set for his return.
 On November 20, it was revealed that he had season-ending surgery.
 On June 28, 2022, the Cavaliers extended a qualifying offer to Sexton, making him a restricted free agent.

 Utah Jazz (2022–2025)

 On September 3, 2022, Sexton was signed-and-traded, alongside Lauri Markkanen, Ochai Agbaji, three future first-round picks, and two future pick swaps, to the Utah Jazz in exchange for Donovan Mitchell.
 As part of the deal, Sexton agreed to a four-year, $72 million contract with the Jazz.
 Sexton made his debut for the Jazz on October 19, recording 20 points, 5 rebounds, and 2 assists while coming off the bench in a 123–102 win over the Denver Nuggets.

-Charlotte Hornets (2025–present)
+Charlotte Hornets (2025–2026)

 On June 29, 2025, Sexton was traded to the Charlotte Hornets, alongside a 2030 second-round pick in exchange for Jusuf Nurkić.

+Chicago Bulls (2026)

+On February 4, 2026, Sexton, Ousmane Dieng, and three second-round draft picks were traded to the Chicago Bulls in exchange for Coby White and Mike Conley Jr. On February 10, Sexton was fined $35,000 for inappropriately directing a middle finger toward the rim after a missed free throw during a game against the Brooklyn Nets the previous night, which the Bulls eventually lost.
+He made 26 appearances (10 starts) for the Bulls, recording averages of 17.5 points, 2.9 rebounds, and 2.5 assists.

+Los Angeles Lakers (2026–present)

+On July 12, 2026, Sexton signed a two-year, $19-million contract with the Los Angeles Lakers.